ghisch/Solar-Router-for-ESPHome/docs/en/installation.md

 #### Step 2.3: Add an Engine

 * [Progressive Engine](engine.md)
-  Read power exchange with the grid, determine and apply the percentage of regulator opening.
+  Read power exchange with the grid, determine and apply the percentage of router level.

 * [ON/OFF Engine](engine_on_off.md)
   Read power exchange with the grid, and start to divert energy if a threshold is reached and stop if another threshold is reached.